kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 }
 ```

-Run the code and check the log; you should see that all the coroutines still run on the main UI thread.
+Run the code and check the log; we can see that all the coroutines still run on the main UI thread.
 We haven't yet employed multithreading in any way,
-but already got all the benefits of running coroutines concurrently!
+but already we have the benefits of running coroutines concurrently!

 It's very easy to change this code to run "contributors" coroutines on different threads from the common thread pool.
-Specify `Dispatchers.Default` as the context argument for `async` function:
+Specify `Dispatchers.Default` as the context argument for the `async` function:

 ```kotlin
 async(Dispacthers.Default) { ... }
 ```

 `CoroutineDispatcher` determines what thread or threads the corresponding coroutine should be run on.
-If you don't specify one as an argument, then `async` will use the dispatcher from the outer scope.
+If we don't specify one as an argument, then `async` will use the dispatcher from the outer scope.

 `Dispatchers.Default` represents a shared pool of threads on JVM.
 This pool provides a means for parallel execution.
-It consists of as many threads as CPU cores available but still has two threads if there's only one core.
+It consists of as many threads as there are CPU cores available, but still it has two threads if there's only one core.

-Modify now the code of the `loadContributorsConcurrent` function so that new coroutines were started on different
+Modify the code in the `loadContributorsConcurrent` function so that new coroutines are started on different
 threads from the common thread pool.
 Also, add additional logging before sending the request: